Isuzu D-Max: Australia

 The third-generation D-Max was launched in Australia on 1 September 2020, with four trim levels: SX, LS-M, LS-U and X-Terrain, powered by a 3.0-litre turbocharged diesel engine with the option between 4x2 (rear-wheel-drive) and 4x4 (four-wheel-drive).
 In Australia, it is available with Single Cab, Space Cab and Crew Cab bodystyles.

 The facelifted D-Max was launched in Australia on 25 April 2024, with five trim levels: SX, LS-M, X-Rider, LS-U, LS-U+ and X-Terrain, powered by either 1.9-litre or 3.0-litre turbocharged diesel engines.
 In September 2025, the 1.9-litre turbocharged diesel engine option was replaced with the 2.2-litre diesel turbocharged engine.

 A "Blade" trim was introduced in Australia in 2025, based on the LS-U+ trim with modifications by Walkinshaw Performance.
 It is positioned above the X-Terrain trim.

 Cambodia

 The third-generation D-Max was launched in Cambodia on 31 October 2020.

 Indonesia

 The third-generation D-Max was launched in Indonesia on 11 November 2021, it is offered in three trim levels: 1.9L MT Single Cab, 1.9L MT Double cab, and 1.9L MT Rodeo.

+The facelifted D-Max Rodeo was launched in Indonesia on 12 April 2026 at the GIICOMVEC 2026, powered by the 1.9-litre turbocharged diesel paired with a 6-speed manual.